mescanne/goledger/README.md

 It is recommended you use the shell integration as this will use your configuration file to generate the shell integration.

+## Generating Documentation

+To re-generate the documentation from source run the following:

+     LANG= GOLEDGER_CONF=  ./goledger docs -d ./docs -t markdown